Xe/site/blog/we-have-go-2.markdown

 point where Go didn’t have the easy to use cross-compiling superpower it currently has, and I think that is a more sure marker of success than anything else.</xeblog-conv>

+<xeblog-conv name="Mara" mood="happy">The cross compliation powers are why
+Tailscale uses Go so extensively throughout its core product.
+Every Tailscale client is built on the same Go source tree and everything is in lockstep with eachother, provided people actually update their apps.
+This kind of thing would be at the least impossible or at the most very difficult in other languages like Rust or C++.</xeblog-conv>

 This one feature is probably at the heart of more CI flows, debian package releases and other workflows than we can know.
 It's really hard to understate